 - Removing the SSM exemptions (they are minimal at present in these rules, so this is rather insignificant)

 - Requiring electronic submittal of reports to the CEDRI database.

 In addition, EPA staff indicated they are particularly seeking input in the following areas:

-Pressure testing of tank truck cargo compartments; what’s involved, what are trends in the results, etc.
+Pressure testing of tank truck cargo compartments; what’s involved, trends in the results, etc.

 - Transmix; how is it generated/stored/disposed of, and what type of facilities handle it in what types of tanks

-- Pipeline breakout stations; are the equipment counts for the model facility in the prior rulemaking realistic
+- Pipeline breakout stations; are realistic equipment counts for the model facility in the prior rulemaking.